496 - Swim Angry

 The cranes are able to lift the trolley bus from the water and the rest of the victims' bodies are recovered.

-When Shavarsh is finally about to get out of the lake, all of this exertion has taken a real toll on him, plus the polluted water.
+When Shvarsha is finally about to get out of the lake, all of this exertion has taken a real toll on him, plus the polluted water.
+His legs start shaking.

-So his father, Vladimir, takes him home and urges him to rest.
+So his father Vladimir takes him home and urges him to rest.
+But Shvarsh's condition gets worse.

 Horrifying.

-And also the sheer trauma of what he basically got himself into and then had to continue doing totally that's just him by himself with those with both survivors but then bodies that's too much no
+And also the sheer trauma of what he basically got himself into and then had to continue doing.
+Totally.

 And essentially, the people that were there and watched it happen know about it.